elatov/elatov.github.io/_posts/2012-09-05-vcap5-dcd-objective-4-3-create-an-installation-guide.md

 ### Consider multiple product installation dependencies to create a validated configuration

 Order of installation definitely matters.
-You can&#8217;t install vCenter without installing a database server first.
+You can't install vCenter without installing a database server first.

 ### Recognize opportunities to utilize automated procedures to optimize installation